Skip to content

 • NATS: 4222

-Launch the development orchestrator CLI specifying the desired deployment track:
+Launch the development orchestrator CLI specifying the desired local deployment track:

-To run all modules inside a single process:
+To run all modules inside a single process on your host:

 Terminal window